THE MONTANE ALPINE CLUB CLIMBING FUND GRANTS

 Conditions for Receiving Montane Alpine Club Climbing Fund (MACCF) Grants

 To receive a grant, the applicant must:

-2) not have received an ACCF grant in the last two years (unless the expedition is considered Exceptional- see below).
+2) Not have received an ACCF grant in the last two years (unless the expedition is considered exceptional*).

 *Exceptional expeditions are those that are attempting routes of international significance.
 Typically these routes will be much coveted, aesthetic, and technically difficult.